kelvingsli/flask-microservice-users/README.md

 ```
 pip install -r requirements.txt
 ```

 ---
+### Configuration
+Use the `sample-config.yaml` and update logging and jwt settings.
+Save the settings as `config.yaml`

+---
 ### gRPC Stubs
 Ensure the protobuf IDL are located in the protos folder.
 Run the following command to generate the client and server stubs in the grpclib folder.